EE547 Digital Forensics

 Digital forensics is a branch of forensic science which focuses on the recovery and analysis of information found in digital systems.
 It has a wide range of applications including intelligence gathering, private, corporate and criminal investigations, incident response involving digital systems and many others.
 In this course, students will develop a thorough understanding of digital forensics theory and techniques and will apply these to investigate incidents involving malicious user activity and malware on common operating systems.
-Topics will include image acquisition techniques, analysis of volatile and non-volatile memory, file systems structure, OS artifacts, e-mail systems, web browser activity, USB storage device activity, timeline of activity, data stream carving, deleted file carving, process analysis, network connection analysis and anti-forensic techniques.
+Topics will include image acquisition techniques, analysis of volatile and non-volatile memory, file system structure, OS artifacts, e-mail systems, web browser activity, USB storage device activity, timeline of activity, data stream carving, deleted file carving, process analysis, network connection analysis and anti-forensic techniques.

 Lectures: 3 periods per week

 The course is organized as a series of formal lectures supplemented by readings and laboratories.
 This aim is to develop an understanding of forensics theory and techniques and to gain practical experience.
 The laboratory work is critical to the learning of the students and the effort required should not be underestimated.
 Each laboratory will require between 5 and 10 hours to complete.
 Virtual machines will be extensively used throughout the course.
 The course also includes student presentation and a final exercise which are described in more details in subsequent sections.

 The lectures are organized in six modules that each covers several topics as shown below.
 Each module is supplemented by a laboratory.

 |Volumes and partitions||